Why SteadFast?

 1) New strings aren't stable.

 Fresh strings are a tuning headache.
-The traditional three wraps around the tuning post creates areas of unstable friction which guitarists recognize as "string stretch".
+The traditional multiple wraps of string around the tuning post creates areas of unstable friction between the string wraps.
+As you play, the strings settle into place which guitarists recognize as "string stretch".

 2) String changes take too long.